cronvel/smart-preprocessor/README.md

 However, any string that can be parsed as a float will be converted to a *number*.
 The same rule apply for the switch itself.

-This is the list of all type comparison.
+This is the list of all possible comparisons.